 can i participate in lion research tracking at queen elizabeth national park

-Queen Elizabeth national park is commonly famous for the tree-climbing lions at the Ishasha sector, which has attracted lion research activity, it is among the main reasons why some travelers visit Queen Elizabeth national park.
-Lion research tracking is an interesting tourism activity where travelers track the tree-climbing lions in their natural habitat while enjoying their behaviors and life patterns.
+Queen Elizabeth national park is commonly famous for the tree-climbing lions at the Ishasha sector, which has attracted lion research activity and is among the main reasons why some travelers visit Queen Elizabeth National Park.
+Lion research tracking is an interesting tourism activity where travelers track tree-climbing lions in their natural habitat while enjoying their behaviors and life patterns.
 During the lion research tracking, travelers learn more about the lions' lifestyle, such as their feeding habits and social behavior.